kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 $81940536 (spouse2: $233568, spouse1: $41361488) has picture "http:\/\/1.bp.blogspot.com\/-Ty9Ox8v7LUw\/VKoGzIlsMII\/AAAAAAAAAZw\/UtkUvrujvBQ\/s1600\/johnandmary.jpg" isa marriage;
 ```

 Don't worry about the numbers such as `$57472`.
 These are variables in Graql, and happen to have randomly assigned numbers to make them unique.
 Each statement is adding either a `person`, a `parentship` or a `marriage` to the graph.
-We will show how to add more data to the graph shortly in the Extending The Graph section.
+We will show how to add more data to the graph shortly in the [Extending The Graph](#extending-the-graph) section.
 First, however, it is time to query the graph in the Graql shell.

 ## Querying the Graph

 Having started Grakn engine and the Graql shell in its interactive mode, we are ready to make a number queries.
 First, we will make a couple of `match` queries.

-Find all people in the graph, and list their `identifier` resources (a string that represents their full name):
+Find all the people in the graph, and list their `identifier` resources (a string that represents their full name):

 ```graql
 match $p isa person, has identifier $i;